Skip to main content

 // Here we create a resource and move it to the variable newHello,

-// then we save it in the account storage
+// then we save it in the signer's account storage

 let newHello <- HelloWorld.createHelloAsset()